JuliaGeometry/DelaunayTriangulation.jl/paper/paper.md

 DelaunayTriangulation.jl has already seen use in several areas.
 DelaunayTriangulation.jl was used for mesh generation in @vandenheuvel2023computational and is used for the `tricontourf`, `triplot`, and `voronoiplot` routines inside Makie.jl [@danisch2021makie].
 The packages [FiniteVolumeMethod.jl](https://github.com/SciML/FiniteVolumeMethod.jl) [@vandenheuvel2024finite] and [NaturalNeighbours.jl](https://github.com/DanielVandH/NaturalNeighbours.jl) [@vandenheuvel2024natural] are also built directly on top of DelaunayTriangulation.jl.

-# Examples
+# Example

-We give one examples of how the package can be used, focusing on Delaunay triangulations rather than Voronoi tessellations.
+We give one example of how the package can be used, focusing on Delaunay triangulations rather than Voronoi tessellations.
 Many more examples are given in the [documentation](https://juliageometry.github.io/DelaunayTriangulation.jl/stable/), including [tutorials](https://juliageometry.github.io/DelaunayTriangulation.jl/stable/tutorials/overview/) and [fully detailed applications](https://juliageometry.github.io/DelaunayTriangulation.jl/stable/applications/overview/) such as cell simulations.
 To fully demonstrate the utility of the package, we consider a realistic application.
 We omit code used for plotting with Makie.jl [@danisch2021makie] in the example below for space reasons.
 The complete code is available [here](https://github.com/JuliaGeometry/DelaunayTriangulation.jl/blob/paper/paper/paper.jl).

 We consider a domain motivated by mean exit time.
 In particular, consider the problem
 $$